Brand portfolio and

-When revising and optimising the brand portfolios and brand architectures, the following steps proved effective:
+When revising and optimising a brand portfolio and brand architecture, the following steps proved effective:

 - Applying fact-based decision models for subjectively led brand discussions

-- Determining a binding brand architecture for all product fields, regions and target groups
+- Determining a binding architecture for all product fields, regions and target groups

-- Comparing the future target brand architecture with the current structure and organisation
+- Comparing the future target architecture with the current structure and organisation

 - Defining the specifications to apply to umbrella and product brands and adapting the brand structure for future business segments